RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking- Covering Tracks .md

   - C:\>Auditpol.exe \\ IP address /disable  - Used initiating null session, reveals the status and disable the audit
   - C:\>auditpol \\<ip address of target>   - Used initiating null session with host
   - auditpol /get /category:*  - View audit settings
-  - Audit.exe - used to turn on thr audit again
+  - Audit.exe - used to turn on the audit again

   - SECEVENT.EVT: used by an attacker to manipulate the log files with failed logins, accessing files without privileges
     - SYSEVENT.EVT (system): Driver failure, things not operating correctly